Paul Goldstein (tennis): Tennis exhibitions

 Goldstein has participated in exhibition events for other tennis players and their charities, including Andy Roddick, Jim Thomas, and the Bryan brothers.
 On September 27, 2008, he participated in The Bryan Brothers' All-Star Tennis Smash in Thousand Oaks, California, initially playing doubles with Justin Gimblestob, and ending up playing singles with Andre Agassi (losing 7–5).

 Post-retirement

 Goldstein officially retired in February 2008 and began working with a clean energy company in the San Francisco Bay area.
 In 2004 he married his college sweetheart and partner of nine years, Abbie; it was she who persuaded him to play on during the 2007 season.
-They live in Menlo Park, California, with their three children.
+They live in Menlo Park, California, with their three children, Sadie, Margaret, and Charles.

 In 2014, Goldstein became head coach of the Stanford Men's Tennis Team.

 Halls of Fame

 Goldstein was inducted into the ITA Collegiate Tennis Hall of Fame in 2013.

 Goldstein was inducted into the North California Jewish Sports Hall of Fame in 2015.